crazyboycjr/apache-drill-tpch-experiments/README.md

 ## Distributed Mode

-Now we step into distributed world!
+Now we step into the distributed world!

 Basically, 2 things are needed to make Apache Drill distributed.
 1. Use a distributed data source, otherwise the local disk and the single storage node's outbound network becomes bottleneck